 RESTORING SOIL HEALTH on FARMS, GARDENS AND CITIES

-Burnaby School and Continuing Education invite you to attend this special course on restoring and nurturing your soil’s health for optimal plant growth.
+Burnaby School and Continuing Education invite you to this unique course on restoring and boosting your soil’s health for optimal plant growth.

 We will explore:

-- The soil microbiome and its role in plant growth.
+- The soil microbiome and its beneficial role in plant growth.

-- Methodologies and workflows to help rebuild your soil biology.
+- Methodologies and workflows to help rebuild and maintain soil health.

-- Project case studies including conversations with farmers who began the journey of soil life rehabilitation.
+- Project case studies, including conversations with farmers/producers who began their journey with living soil in mind.

 WHO THIS COURSE IS FOR